dc25/davecompton.net/_posts/2022-03-02-a-postgres-server-using-podman-and-runit.markdown

 title: "A postgres server using podman and runit"
 date: 2022-03-02 16:10:10 -0800
 published: true
+github_comments_issueid: 14
 tags:
 ---

 Here's a way to quickly set up a postgres server on a ubuntu 21.10 desktop machine.

-Install podman and runit.
+* Install podman, runit, and runit-systemmd.
-Configure runit to run postgres in a podman container.
+* Create a one line run script to run postgres in a podman container.

 That's all.
 The server should start immediately and on reboot.